jsheppard95/Credit_Risk_Analysis/README.md

 ## Results
-For each trained model, we generate predictions from our testing data and calculate the balanced accuracy score, precisison, and recall to compare the success of each and form a recommendation to predict credit risk from this data set.
+For each trained model, we generate predictions from our testing data and calculate the balanced accuracy score, precision, and recall to compare the success of each and form a recommendation to predict credit risk from this data set.